Eric Buhain: Sports administration

 Buhain spent his early career in sport administration as the national training director of the Philippine Amateur Swimming Association (PASA) and president of the Professional Swimming Coaches Academy of the Philippines (ProSCAP).

-In 2001, President Gloria Macapagal-Arroyo appointed Buhain as the chairman of the Philippine Sports Commission after learning of the Philippines poor international ranking in sports.
+On January 23, 2002, President Gloria Macapagal-Arroyo appointed Buhain as the chairman of the Philippine Sports Commission after learning of the Philippines poor international ranking in sports.
 He instituted reforms that led to protests by some commissioners and employees.
 In 2003, the Philippines increased its rank in the medal tally in the Southeast Asian Games and the country won several medals in the 2002 Asian Games after getting only a bronze medal in the 1998 Asian Games.

 Barely six months before the 2005 Southeast Asian Games, he was appointed by President Arroyo as the chairman of the Games and Amusement Board (GAB), a public agency that handles professional sporting and gambling events.

 On March 15, 2010, he left the GAB when President Arroyo appointed him as a director of the Bureau of Immigration.

 Politics

 In the 2022 elections, Buhain is a candidate for representative of Batangas' 1st district, the seat his wife is scheduled to vacate.
 He ran against his sister-in-law, Lisa Ermita, and won.
+He sought re-election in 2025, but lost to Leandro Leviste.
+He is being implicated in the anomalous flood control projects in his district during his term.

 Personal life

 The oldest child of former Bacoor, Cavite municipal vice mayor Cecilia Reyes-Buhain, Eric finished his elementary and secondary education at the De La Salle Santiago Zobel School in Ayala Alabang.
 In 1991, he earned his Bachelor of Science degree in finance at La Salle University in Philadelphia, United States.

 Buhain is the husband of Representative Eileen Ermita-Buhain of the 1st district of Batangas, and the son-in-law of former Executive Secretary Eduardo Ermita.

-Buhain is the older sibling of Atty.
-Camille Buhain-Javier, one of the three women-lawyers behind the popular Filipino YouTube channel, The Soshal Network.
+Buhain is the older sibling of Camille Buhain-Javier, one of the three women-lawyers behind the Filipino YouTube channel, The Soshal Network.